DAMO-NLP-SG/Video-LLaMA/README.md

 </div>

 ## News
+- [06.14]  **NOTE**: the current online interactive demo is primarily for English chatting and it may **NOT** be a good option to ask Chinese questions since Vicuna/LLaMA does not represent Chinese texts very well.
 - [06.13]  **NOTE**: the audio support is **ONLY** for Vicuna-7B by now although we have several VL checkpoints available for other decoders.
 - [06.10]  **NOTE**: we have NOT updated the HF demo yet because the whole framework (with audio branch) cannot run normally on A10-24G.
 The current running demo is still the previous version of Video-LLaMA.
 We will fix this issue soon.
 - [06.08] 🚀🚀 Release the checkpoints of the audio-supported Video-LLaMA.
 Documentation and example outputs are also updated.